Revain (REV) Price Reaches $0.0000 on Top Exchanges

 - 2G Carbon Coin (2GCC) traded 0.4% lower against the dollar and now trades at $0.0480 or 0.00000183 BTC.

-REV is a token.
-Its genesis date was August 4th, 2017.
+Revain (CRYPTO:REV) is a token.
+Its launch date was August 4th, 2017.
 Revain’s total supply is 85,061,485,690 tokens.
-The official website for Revain is revain.org.
+Revain’s official website is revain.org.
 Revain’s official message board is medium.com/revain.
 Revain’s official Twitter account is @revain_org and its Facebook page is accessible here.
 The Reddit community for Revain is https://reddit.com/r/revain_org and the currency’s Github account can be viewed here.

-It is usually not currently possible to buy alternative cryptocurrencies such as Revain directly using U.S. dollars.
-Investors seeking to acquire Revain should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, Coinbase or GDAX.
+It is usually not presently possible to buy alternative cryptocurrencies such as Revain directly using U.S. dollars.
+Investors seeking to trade Revain should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Gemini or Changelly.
 Investors can then use their newly-acquired Bitcoin or Ethereum to buy Revain using one of the exchanges listed above.

 Receive News & Updates for Revain Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Revain and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.